MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P6-Gameplay-Scene/content.md

 physics bodies whenever possible.
 The circle is the most effecient shape followed by the rectangle.

 Draw a color sprite over the ground.
-You can make a rectangular physics body from this.
-Later you can set the color to a transparent color.
+Make a rectangular physics body from this.
+Uncheck:

-The ground will be a static (not dynamic) physics body.
+- Dynamic
+- Affected Gravity
+- Allows Rotation

+Set the color of the sprite to something semitransparent.
+This will be good for testing.
+Later you can make the color fully transparent.

 > [solution]
 > Open `GameScene.sks`.
 Drag 'Color Sprite' into the scene.
 Set the 'z-position' to 2.